onnx/onnx-mlir/docs/Instrumentation.md

 ## Run with instrumentation
 Run the model in the same way as usual.
 The instrumentation library will print out the time and memory usage along at each instrumentation point.
-For example, a model, `mymodel.onnx`, is compiled with `onnx-mlir  --instrument-stage=afterOnnxToOnnx --instrument-ops="onnx." --InstrumentAfterOp --InstrumentReportMemory --InstrumentReportTime mymodel.onnx`.
+For example, a model, `mymodel.onnx`, is compiled with `onnx-mlir  --instrument-stage=aOnnx --instrument-ops="onnx." --InstrumentAfterOp --InstrumentReportMemory --InstrumentReportTime mymodel.onnx`.
 Its runtime output is listed below:

 ```